TooYoungTooSimp/LibcSearcher2/README.md

 - Python 2 or 3

-- [libc-database]: https://github.com/niklasb/libc-database	"You need build your own libc-database."
+- [libc-database](https://github.com/niklasb/libc-database) You need build your own libc-database.

 ## Install